 - parish and nonconformist registers

 - the IGI, GRO indexes

-- free public access to Ancestry, Find My Past and The British Newspaper Archive via any People's Network computer in North Tyneside Libraries
+- free public access to Ancestry, Find My Past (including the 1921 Census) and The British Newspaper Archive via any People's Network computer in North Tyneside Libraries

 If you're looking for a photograph of a person, town, village, street, house, or an event, try here.
 We have over 50,000 indexed photographs.
 If you'd like a copy of a particular photograph, it may be possible to arrange this for a fee.